VA Evening Recreation Program

 DD-214 Coffee Club Breakfast

 On the last Friday of each month, veterans come together to enjoy coffee and breakfast along with laughter and friendships!
-Be sure to sign up on WNY Heroes' webpage or call their office and let them know you’ll be in attendance for a headcount!
-716-630-5020.
-Milios Restaraunt, 5877 Main St., Williamsville
+Call the WNY Heroes' office (716-630-5020) to RSVP.
+Location is subject to change.
+See the WNY Heroes' webpage for more information.

 Wreath Laying Ceremonies will be conducted at the following locations in the Town of Tonawanda, beginning at 8:00am: